ness-tea/elm-exercises/README.md

 # elm-practice
-Assignments for the course 4HC3 [HCI Design] at McMaster University.
+Elm assignments for the course 4HC3 [HCI Design] at McMaster University.

 To compile and run any of the modules: